gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

     PEG               1
     SOL               546

-..  container:: justify

 We can apply the same energy minimization to the newly created solvated system.
 Simply add the following line to *em.mdp*:

 ..  code-block:: bw

     define = -DFLEXIBLE

-..  container:: justify

 And then launch the energy minimization again using:

 ..  code-block:: bash

     gmx grompp -f inputs/em.mdp -c peg-solvated.gro -p topol.top -o em gmx mdrun -deffnm em -v -nt 8

-..  container:: justify

 The *define = -DFLEXIBLE* option triggers the following *if* condition within the *tip3p.itp* file:

 ..  code-block:: bw